-1. Article 5 does not apply to treatment accorded by a Party under a bilateral or multilateral international agreement in force or signed prior to the entry into force of this Agreement.

-2. Article 5 does not apply to treatment accorded by a Party under an existing or future bilateral, regional or multilateral agreement:

-- (a) establishing, strengthening or expanding an economic union, monetary union, free trade area or customs union;
+- 1. Article 5 (Most-Favoured-Nation Treatment) does not apply to treatment accorded by a Party under a bilateral or multilateral international agreement in force or signed prior to the date of entry into force of this Agreement. - 2.
+Article 5 (Most-Favoured-Nation Treatment) does not apply to treatment accorded by a Party under an existing or future bilateral or multilateral agreement: - a. establishing, strengthening or expanding a free trade area or customs union;

+or

-- (b) relating to:
+- b. relating to:

-- (i) aviation;
+- i. aviation;

-- (ii) fisheries; or
+- ii. fisheries; or

-- (iii) maritime matters, including salvage.
+- iii. maritime matters, including salvage.

-ANNEX IV
+Annex IV